 Q. Can I treat patients during Alert Level 2?

-And can provide only urgent or emergency care for patients who fall into the high risk category.
+You can provide only urgent or emergency care for patients who fall into the high risk category.

 Q. Can we access the supply of necessary PPE?

 A. NZDA is currently working on sourcing and/or having made available the necessary PPE for dentists to be able to provide treatment to patients.
 To date, we have referred a number of opportunities to the Dental Industry as they have the skills to assess the validity and compliance of the product.

 Be careful of scammers and fake product that are emerging.